m-rosinsky/WebWasp/docs/natas.md

 A couple of new things on this page of note.
 Firstly we have those two links that are using the `page` parameter.

-Secondly there's a comment telling us that the password for the next level is stored in the location `/etc/natas_webpass/natas8` on the server.
+Secondly, there's a comment telling us that the password for the next level is stored in the location `/etc/natas_webpass/natas8` on the server.

 So how do we get to it?

-The answer lies in a security vulnerability that the designer of this site has not considered.
-The `index.php` page takes a parameter called `page`.
+The answer lies in a security vulnerability on this site.
+The `index.php` file takes a parameter called `page`.
 In the above links, the pages that are passed into this parameter are `home` and `about` respectively.

-But we can custom-curate a parameter to pass to `index.php` that may take advantage of some lackadaisical security practices.
+We can custom-curate a parameter to pass to `index.php` that may take advantage of some lackadaisical security practices.

 We want to pass the location of the password file as the `page` parameter to `index.php`, and maybe it will deliver us that page, even though the creator of the site probably didn't intend that.